Why did we enjoy our week-long trip to Azerbaijan SO much?

 You can book a 3 day trip to Guba and Xinaliq with any travel agency or tour guide.

 However after exploring the surroundings of Baku with a guide on our first 4 days in Azerbaijan, we decided to rent a car for this part of our trip.
 Roads in Northern Azerbaijan (especially between Guba & Xinaliq) can be quite hit and miss with lots of dirt tracks and mountain bends, so we would suggest doing this only if you are an experienced driver.
-We suggest comparing prices on economybooking for the best deal.
 We rented with Avis and the process was seamless.
 Car rentals start at around $40 per day and fuel is really cheap In Azerbaijan (around $0.5 per litre – perks of being an oil stronghold!).

 Quba is a 3 hour drive from Baku.
 However set aside at least 5 hours for the drive because you definitely need to stop at Candy Cane Mountains on the way.
 The scenic spot is just an hour away from Baku and comprises of these gorgeous mountains, ideal for a hike and some photographs.
 The stripey mountains are a unique site but you might have them all to yourself, especially if you go on a weekday.
 Please beware that there are only 8-10 striped mountains at this spot, so keep a lookout for them while driving